aliciasmith1/YMHM-development/README.md

 Construct validity
 Predictive validity

+**Study 3 (Clinician Feedback):**

+Added value
+Feasibility
+Acceptability

+**Study 4 (Treatment Allocation):**

+Hierarchical Bayesian logistic regression to determine the suitability of each treatment technique for each transdiagnostic dimension

 ---

 ## Study analysis

-Analyses for Study 1 and Study 2 are contained in this repository.
-Study 1 scripts were used for the development of the Youth Mental Health Map (e.g., factor analyses and item reduction), and Study 2 for the validation process.
+Analyses for Study 1, 2, 3 and 4 are contained in this repository.
+Study 1 scripts were used for the development of the Youth Mental Health Map (e.g., factor analyses and item reduction), Study 2 for the validation process, Study 3 for clinician feedback, and Study 4 for determining the most appropriate treatment technique for each transdiagnostic dimension.

 All analyses were conducted in R and Python and annotated scripts are provided in the relevant folders.